AYush867-pwn/Python-Project/README.md

 # Basic-Python
-Prime and Composite numbers in a range
+A Simple Python Program to find the prime and composite number in a given range of numbers and return the count of numbers of prime and composite numbers